miro-muller/SQL-Portfolio/README.md

 ## Hey!
-Welcome to my SQL portofilo where I add examples of the SQL code I've written on my SQL journey.
+Welcome to my SQL repository where I add examples of the code I've written on my SQL journey.